How to Convert PDF to Word Without Losing Formatting (Free Guide 2026)

 A 10-page business PDF converts to Word in 18–25 seconds on LazyPDF.
 A 50-page technical manual takes 60–75 seconds.
 A 100-page document processes in under 2 minutes.
 Processing speed depends primarily on embedded image count and document complexity rather than page count alone.
 Scanned PDFs take 3–8 seconds per page for OCR processing.

-Can I convert a scanned PDF to an editable Word document?
+Can I convert a scanned PDF to an editable Word document without losing formatting?

-Yes.
-For scanned PDFs, the recommended workflow is to run /en/ocr first to add a searchable text layer using Tesseract v7, then convert to Word.
-This two-step approach achieves 78-85% formatting accuracy versus 65-70% for direct single-step conversion, saving significant post-conversion manual correction time for multi-page scanned documents.
+Yes — use /en/ocr first to add a searchable text layer using Tesseract v7, then convert to Word.
+This two-step workflow achieves 78–85% formatting accuracy versus 65–70% for direct single-step conversion, saving significant post-conversion manual correction time for multi-page scanned documents like contracts, government forms, and signed agreements.

 What Word format does LazyPDF output after PDF conversion?